nus-cs2113-AY1920S2/tp/docs/team/anqi-nus.md

 ### Documentation
 - I have written in the User Guide and Developer Guide for all the features/enhancements I have mentioned above.
+- I have written in the Developer Guide for add, delete, clear and view functions for Student feature.
 - I have drawn all class diagram and sequence diagram for all the features/enhancements I have mentioned above.
-- I have drawn sequence diagram for add, delete, clear and view functions for Student List Collection.
+- I have drawn sequence diagram for add, delete, clear and view functions for Student feature.
+- I have drawn class diagram for Student feature.

 ### Community
 - PRs reviewed (with non-trivial comments)